revature-13Aug18-java/code-samples-for-Chandrika-Sinha/README.md

 expenses.

 ## Project 2: Chatterbox
-A full-stack application to function similarly to reddit but with a nicer ui.
+A full-stack application that allows users to celebrate and build different communities by joining groups called Chatterboxes and posting and commenting in them.

 ## Project 3: Rideforce
 A full-stack application for Revature associates to use to figure out carpooling.